 As you can see, the knowledge dimension and the cognitive process dimension align in the cells, revealing the type of task that a learning objective is demanding of the learner.
 For example, cell A1 identifies a learning objective in which learners are expected to remember some piece of factual knowledge – such as the fact that the Declaration of Independence was signed on July 4, 1776.
-On the other hand, cell D6 would be a learning objective in which learners are expected to create a piece of metacognitive knowledge, such as write a memoir.
+On the other hand, cell D6 would be a learning objective in which learners are expected to create a piece of metacognitive knowledge, such as a memoir.

 Where would the learning objective we have been analyzing as an example fit in this table?
 So far, we have the following objective: